Bennanimed/webpack-gulp-typescript-boilerplate/README.md

 webserver will open http://0.0.0.0:3000 on your default browser

-add a cat name to cats array in 'app/js/cats.ts' you will see modification in your browser ( livereload will automatically refresh your page in the brower on save )
+add a cat name to cats array in 'app/js/cats.ts' you will see modification in your browser ( livereload will automatically refresh your page in the browser on save )

 ## Configuration
 if you want to change host and port, use the file under 'config/development.js' and to change webpack entry files under 'config/webpackFilesInput.js'